ml-struct-bio/cryodrgn/docs/pages/empiar_tutorial.md

 # then navigate to a browser and type in localhost:8888 in the address bar
 ```

 The port number can be set to an arbitrary number between 1024 through 49151 (as long as the port is unused).
-Sometimes, if the port is already in use, jupyter will automatically use the next (N+1) port number.
+Jupyter should detect if a port is already in use and will automatically use the next (N+1) port number.

 Here is a screenshot of the page that will show up in your browser.
 It should list all the files in that directory: